AztecProtocol/aztec-packages/ci3/README.md

 A rebuild pattern is a regular expression that is matched against a list of changed files.
 We often use pretty broad regular expressions that trigger rebuilds if _any_ file in a project changes, but you can be more fine-grained, e.g. not triggering rebuilds if you change something inconsequential.

 This module provides a series of tools intended to write straight-forward scripts.
-A script should source ci3/base/source and write their scripts using the $ci3 path installed.
-Then tools can be accessed using the $ci3 path variable.
+A script should source ci3/source and write their scripts using the tools from ci3 now in their PATH.
+Then tools can also be accessed using the $ci3 path variable.

 ## Cache